Miraj Junction railway station

 Miraj Junction railway station (station code:- MRJ) is an important railway station in the city of Miraj, Maharashtra.
 The Pune – Yeshwantpur railway line passes through Miraj where it meets the Miraj – Kolhapur branch line.
-The Miraj - Nagpur section starts at Miraj and passes through towns such as Pandharpur, Kurduvadi, Barshi, Latur, Parli Vaijnath and Osmanabad.
+The Miraj - Nagpur section starts at Miraj and passes through towns such as Pandharpur, Kurduvadi, Barshi, Latur, Parli Vaijnath and Dharashiv.
 It is also a major Junction on Mumbai - Miraj - Bangalore line and Miraj - Nagpur line (via Kurduvadi, Dharashiv, Purna and Nanded.

 The number of platforms is 6.

 The number of trains that halt there is 58.

 The number of trains that originate there is 9.

 The number of trains which terminate there is 9.